First Financial Bankshares, Inc. (NASDAQ:FFIN) Expected to Announce Quarterly Sales of $128.97 Million

-Analysts expect that First Financial Bankshares, Inc. (NASDAQ:FFIN) will post $128.97 million in sales for the current quarter, according to Zacks Investment Research.
-Three analysts have made estimates for First Financial Bankshares’ earnings, with the lowest sales estimate coming in at $127.10 million and the highest estimate coming in at $130.80 million.
-First Financial Bankshares reported sales of $130.96 million during the same quarter last year, which suggests a negative year-over-year growth rate of 1.5%.
-The company is scheduled to report its next quarterly earnings results on Thursday, October 28th.
+Equities analysts forecast that First Financial Bankshares, Inc. (NASDAQ:FFIN) will report sales of $128.97 million for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for First Financial Bankshares’ earnings.
+The lowest sales estimate is $127.10 million and the highest is $130.80 million.
+First Financial Bankshares reported sales of $130.96 million during the same quarter last year, which would suggest a negative year-over-year growth rate of 1.5%.
+The firm is expected to report its next quarterly earnings results on Thursday, October 28th.

-According to Zacks, analysts expect that First Financial Bankshares will report full-year sales of $510.87 million for the current year, with estimates ranging from $501.60 million to $518.90 million.
-For the next year, analysts expect that the company will report sales of $508.60 million, with estimates ranging from $483.60 million to $531.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for First Financial Bankshares.
+On average, analysts expect that First Financial Bankshares will report full-year sales of $510.87 million for the current fiscal year, with estimates ranging from $501.60 million to $518.90 million.
+For the next financial year, analysts anticipate that the company will post sales of $508.60 million, with estimates ranging from $483.60 million to $531.90 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that that provide coverage for First Financial Bankshares.

-First Financial Bankshares (NASDAQ:FFIN) last released its quarterly earnings data on Monday, July 26th.
-The bank reported $0.39 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.38 by $0.01.
-First Financial Bankshares had a net margin of 43.97% and a return on equity of 13.44%.
-The business had revenue of $129.26 million during the quarter, compared to analyst estimates of $128.60 million.
+First Financial Bankshares (NASDAQ:FFIN) last posted its earnings results on Monday, July 26th.
+The bank reported $0.39 EPS for the quarter, topping the Zacks’ consensus estimate of $0.38 by $0.01.
+First Financial Bankshares had a return on equity of 13.44% and a net margin of 43.97%.
+The business had revenue of $129.26 million for the quarter, compared to analysts’ expectations of $128.60 million.

-In other First Financial Bankshares news, Director Michael B. Denny bought 2,040 shares of the business’s stock in a transaction on Wednesday, July 28th.
-The shares were acquired at an average price of $48.75 per share, with a total value of $99,450.00.
-Following the transaction, the director now owns 5,341 shares of the company’s stock, valued at approximately $260,373.75.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Johnny Trotter bought 2,500 shares of the business’s stock in a transaction on Tuesday, September 14th.
-The shares were acquired at an average cost of $43.68 per share, for a total transaction of $109,200.00.
-Following the transaction, the director now directly owns 869,793 shares in the company, valued at approximately $37,992,558.24.
+In other First Financial Bankshares news, Director Murray Hamilton Edwards bought 1,000 shares of the company’s stock in a transaction on Friday, August 13th.
+The shares were bought at an average price of $49.01 per share, for a total transaction of $49,010.00.
+Following the transaction, the director now owns 191,417 shares of the company’s stock, valued at approximately $9,381,347.17.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Michael B. Denny purchased 2,040 shares of the firm’s stock in a transaction dated Wednesday, July 28th.
+The shares were purchased at an average cost of $48.75 per share, for a total transaction of $99,450.00.
+Following the purchase, the director now directly owns 5,341 shares in the company, valued at $260,373.75.
 The disclosure for this purchase can be found here.
-Insiders purchased a total of 10,846 shares of company stock worth $504,709 in the last ninety days.
+Insiders have acquired a total of 10,846 shares of company stock worth $504,709 in the last quarter.
 4.20% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Point72 Hong Kong Ltd increased its position in First Financial Bankshares by 136.9% during the 1st quarter.
-Point72 Hong Kong Ltd now owns 694 shares of the bank’s stock valued at $32,000 after purchasing an additional 401 shares during the period.
-Van ECK Associates Corp bought a new stake in shares of First Financial Bankshares in the 1st quarter valued at about $33,000.
-Harvest Fund Management Co.
-Ltd bought a new stake in shares of First Financial Bankshares in the 1st quarter valued at about $33,000.
-Corsicana & Co. bought a new stake in shares of First Financial Bankshares in the 2nd quarter valued at about $39,000.
-Finally, O Shaughnessy Asset Management LLC bought a new stake in shares of First Financial Bankshares in the 1st quarter valued at about $47,000.
-53.68% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of FFIN.
+Envestnet Asset Management Inc. lifted its stake in First Financial Bankshares by 55.9% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 140,279 shares of the bank’s stock valued at $6,555,000 after buying an additional 50,278 shares in the last quarter.
+Alliancebernstein L.P. lifted its stake in First Financial Bankshares by 26.2% in the 1st quarter.
+Alliancebernstein L.P. now owns 2,806,352 shares of the bank’s stock valued at $131,141,000 after buying an additional 583,221 shares in the last quarter.
+Swiss National Bank lifted its stake in First Financial Bankshares by 1.1% in the 1st quarter.
+Swiss National Bank now owns 292,200 shares of the bank’s stock valued at $13,655,000 after buying an additional 3,200 shares in the last quarter.
+Cibc World Markets Corp purchased a new stake in First Financial Bankshares in the 1st quarter valued at approximately $714,000.
+Finally, BNP Paribas Arbitrage SA lifted its stake in First Financial Bankshares by 3.8% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 36,008 shares of the bank’s stock valued at $1,683,000 after buying an additional 1,308 shares in the last quarter.
+53.68% of the stock is currently owned by hedge funds and other institutional investors.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Thursday, September 16th will be paid a $0.15 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
+Shareholders of record on Thursday, September 16th will be given a dividend of $0.15 per share.
 This represents a $0.60 annualized dividend and a yield of 1.34%.
 The ex-dividend date of this dividend is Wednesday, September 15th.
-First Financial Bankshares’s dividend payout ratio is presently 42.25%.
+First Financial Bankshares’s payout ratio is 42.25%.

 About First Financial Bankshares